How to become a substitute teacher in Florida.

 Reading Time: 3 minutes

-The good news is, it’s relatively easy to become a substitute teacher in Florida.
-You don’t need any specific credentialing or substitute teacher certification or license, and the Florida Department of Education does not issue special certificates or permits for substitute teachers.
-However, you do need to meet some minimum requirements and complete steps in the process.
+You don’t need a substitute teacher certification or license, and the Florida Department of Education does not issue special certificates or permits for substitute teachers.
+However, you’ll need to meet some minimum requirements and complete steps in the process.

 Minimum Florida state requirements, at a glance*: